What we are reading this week (beginning Friday, October 14, 2022):

 Notes on Hosea

 Hosea closes out his book with a somewhat optimistic tone.
 God is promising that he will still be willing to heal and forgive his people if they are willing to repent and turn back to him.
-However, history tells us that they did not respond to this, and the northern kingdom of Israel fell around thirty years after this prophecy was completed.
+However, history tells us that they would not respond to this, and the northern kingdom of Israel fell around thirty years after this prophecy was completed.

 Notes on Joel